ebirving/concentration-game/README.md

 - Giving the user more decks/themes among which to choose
 - Finessing the timing to optimize user experience
 - Responsive design
+- Adding messages to the user on the progress of the game